megarcia/HTCondor_examples/README.md

 `$ condor_submit_dag clean_GHCND_dag.sub`

 When the job is complete, we should get the same output that we received the first time through, but with the output files named a little more specifically, as we'll want when processing more than one year of data.
-So let's add another job to *clean_GHCND_dag.sub*:
+We could add another job to *clean_GHCND_dag.sub*:

 ```
 JOB A_2015 clean_GHCND.sub